DLRSP/django-errors/docs/index.md

     """ Handle 500 error """
     ```

-4. If you would like to handle also the "405 - Method not allowed", add the following middleware to your `INSTALLED_APPS` setting.
+4. If you would like to handle also the "405 - Method not allowed", add the following middleware to your `MIDDLEWARE` setting.

     ``` python title="settings.py"
-    MIDDLEWARE = [
+    MIDDLEWARE = (
         ...
         "django_errors.middleware.handler.HttpResponseNotAllowedMiddleware",
         ...
-    ]
+    )
     ```

-5. If you would like to receive email message for "404 - Not Found" error, add the following middleware at **top** to your `INSTALLED_APPS` setting.
+5. If you would like to receive email message for "404 - Not Found" error, add the following middleware at **top** to your `MIDDLEWARE` setting.

     ``` python title="settings.py"
-    MIDDLEWARE = [
+    MIDDLEWARE = (
         "django.middleware.common.BrokenLinkEmailsMiddleware",  # <-- Error Manager 404
         ...
-    ]
+    )
     ```